all-of-us/workbench/ops/ruby/devops-framework/README.md

 * `Common.rb`: There are a number of useful snippets and  functions in this class, and I decided to steal selectively and adapt rather than try to reuse it.
 It isn't a standard package, isn't actively maintained, and it's not laid out in such a way that I can only bring in the  pieces I want.
-Logging  uses the standnard Ruby logger, and I'm re-evaluating how we do subprocesses.
+Logging  uses the standard Ruby logger, and I'm re-evaluating how we do subprocesses.

 ### Use of Google Client Libraries Instead of `gcloud` Tool
 `gcloud` is certainly a handy and indespensible tool for daily use for one-off tasks,